pleiszenburg/loggedfs-python/docs/library_example.rst

 - return: Return value of operation. ``None`` if there is none.
 - time: System time, nanoseconds, UTC

 Other columns / keys are optional and depend on the operation and its status.
-With this knowlege, you can run typical Python data analysis frameworks across this data.
+With this knowledge, you can run typical Python data analysis frameworks across this data.
 Pandas for instance:

 .. highlight:: python